Our Legal Team Wants To Help Those That Need It The Most

 - Numerous Multi Million Dollar Verdicts & Settlements

-No parents knows how to react to a cerebral palsy diagnosis especially when they learn that a physicians mistake may have harmed their child but often, once the shock is over, they often wonder if legal action is possible.
+No parents know how to react to a cerebral palsy diagnosis especially when they learn that a physicians mistake may have harmed their child but often, once the shock is over, they often wonder if legal action is possible.

 The legal team at Marciano Law has helped Philadelphia parents whose child’s cerebral palsy was caused by a mistake obtain the compensation they need to support their child in the years to come.
 Our trial attorneys combine their passion, dedication, and experience to fight tooth and nail for their client’s rights in court or to negotiate a settlement.